I recently saw one of my favorite K-pop groups in concert. It was wiiiiild.

 Although I got one of the last tickets and was placed in the back, I could still see the stage plain as day.
-I COULD SEE THEIR FACES WITHOUT STARING AT THE SCREEN.
-It was marvelous – and must I say now that they are all super handsome.
 I took a picture of the venue, but then quickly put away my phone because the security guards there were VICIOUS.
 After the concert I saw a bunch of pictures on Instagram, but honestly have no idea how people got away with snapping pictures.
 I SAW PEOPLE GET REMOVED FROM THE VENUE.
 As much as I would love a picture to last me a lifetime, I would rather see the whole performance than be kicked out.

 I have been to my fair share of concerts.
 I have seen OutKast, One Direction, The Kooks, Calvin Harris, Fall Out Boy, and so many more people live.
 GOT7 was by far the best.
 Everything was brilliant – I really do think K-pop concerts are “my style.”
 The hysterics, humor, fan chants, light sticks… I mean, you name it – I am here for it.
 The two girl group songs that the boys covered were “Dumb, Dumb” by Red Velvet and “Me Gustas Tu” by GFriend.
 JB even made an appearance.
 He cried, I cried, everyone cried.

 Every single time I thought the concert was over, they threw something else my way.
-It lasted a beautiful three hours.
-Yugyeom even made eye-contact with me because I jumped up and threw a huge heart at him.
-He isn’t my bias, but who cares – I was in the heat of the moment.
+It lasted three hours.
 I would have stayed and screamed at them coming out of venue, but I literally had to run to catch the last metro.
 A taxi ride from Olympic Park to my house would have thrown me into bankruptcy.